-Professional Registrants must complete a CE Plan at least once every Reporting Year, and declare it is completed by the June 30 deadline.
-All completed CE Plans must be kept by each Registrant in their personal records (e.g., computer or cloud storage) and are not submitted unless requested during a compliance audit or practice review.
-See section 3.4.3 What Documentation to Keep.
+Professional Registrants must create a CE Plan at least once every Reporting Year, and declare it is completed during Annual Reporting (i.e., by the June 30 deadline).
+All CE Plans must be kept by each Registrant in their personal records (e.g., computer or cloud storage) and are not submitted unless requested during a compliance audit or practice review.
+See Section 3.4.3 "What Documentation to Keep."